k1l0w/MiniPistolGrip/README.md

 -STLs (self tapping and embedded nuts): STLs have two versions of securing the lid to the grip body.
 One with imperial machine screws size 2-56, length 7/16”, qty 6 and 4 low profile nuts that are embedded into the print (with a pause around 5.7mm height).
 The other with 6 10mm m2.5 self tapping screws.

--hole pattern PDF for making your own PCB with copper clad Fr4 or something similar
+-hole pattern PDF for making your own PCB with copper clad Fr4 or something similar.
+I made the first one with a bridgeport.
+Dimensions in inches.

 -Trigger PCB gerbers [TiggerPCB1_2_23_2021.zip]